Greetings to you thrill seekers, conversationalists, and music lovers all across the fruited plan.

 Make no mistake about this.

-The GOP staffer in the leadership said, we want to hold Graham and Susan Collins and the Collins and the rest of them to their word.
+The GOP staffer in the leadership said, we want to hold Graham and Susan Collins and Collins and the rest of them to their word.

-One of the reasons we went along with this deal to the degree that we did was because they promised nominees like Haynes would get an up and down vote.
+One of the reasons we went along with this deal to the degree that we did was because they promised nominees like Haynes would get an up-and-down vote.

 They gave us their word.